netdata/netdata/health/notifications/hangouts/README.md

 learn_autogeneration_metadata: "{'part_of_cloud': False, 'part_of_agent': True}"
 -->

-# Send notifications to Google Hangouts
+# Google Hangouts agent alert notifications

 [Google Hangouts](https://hangouts.google.com/) is a cross-platform messaging app developed by Google.
 You can configure Netdata to send alarm notifications to a Hangouts room in order to stay aware of possible health or performance issues